shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 "When you explain it like that, it makes perfect sense.
 So was this her song for picking up leaves?"

-Sophie picked up a single dried leaf, twirled it by the stem.
+Holly picked up a single dried leaf, twirled it by the stem.
 "Hmm.
 Yes, it must have been!
 But now I wonder why it is that we no longer know the words."

 "Maybe Stephie forgot them."
 Henry had gone back to raking, pulling together one last pile from the leaves on the far side of the yard.

-Sophie wandered up to one of the oaks at the side of the yard, touched her fingertips to its cobbled bark.
+Holly wandered up to one of the oaks at the side of the yard, touched her fingertips to its cobbled bark.
 She looked down to the roots, and then up to the highest branches.

 "I think there was another song that she forgot, first.
 You see, one day while Stephie was climbing a tree, she found that she couldn't remember the words to the song she was singing."